manojyadav0999/LCR-circuit/README.md

 - Observe voltage across each component at different frequencies.
 - See how the **phase angle** between voltage and current changes.

-## 📜 License

-This README is open-source under MIT License.
-You may reuse or modify it for educational purposes.